Technologicat/unpythonic/README.md

 foo()
 ```

-Each function in the TCO call chain tells the trampoline where to go next (and with what parameters).
+Each function in the TCO call chain tells the trampoline where to go next (and with what arguments).
 All hail [lambda, the ultimate GOTO](http://hdl.handle.net/1721.1/5753)!

 Each TCO call chain brings its own trampoline, so they nest as expected: